adammcelroy/node-cms-api/README.md

 # Node CMS API

-## Mission
+## Goal
-To create a barebones, lightweight, testable CMS (Content Management System) using the MERN (MongoDB, Express, React, NodeJS) stack from scratch.
+To create a barebones, lightweight, testable CMS using the MERN stack from scratch.

-The aim is not to create a fully-featured CMS —the feature set is in fact very limited— but rather to illustrate how the MERN stack allows us to create powerful features with little boilerplate or overheads.

 This repository contains the backend of the project: a RESTful API served by Express running on NodeJS that interacts with a MongoDB database.
 Excluding tests, the backend is just a couple hundred code-lines.